 The college reserves the right to specify tools (brands and types) for required lab and shop assignments.
 Only approved tools and books may be used.
 See this page for estimated costs of books and tools.

-The student fee will cover costs of student benefits, including an initial Ranken parking tag, Ranken ID card, accidental insurance, official transcripts while in attendance, cap, gown and diploma.
+The student fee will cover costs of student benefits, including an initial Ranken parking tag, Ranken ID card, accidental insurance, official transcripts while in attendance, cap, gown, lab costs, testing fees, and diploma.

 In accordance with the Higher Education Opportunity Act of 2008 (HEOA), each postsecondary institution that participates in Title IV federal student aid programs must post a net price calculator on its website that uses institutional data to provide estimated net price information to current and prospective students and their families based on a student’s individual circumstances.